Webhooks

 }

-The changes field is only present on task.updated events and contains only the fields that changed.
+The changes field is only present on task.updated and sprint.updated events and contains only the fields that changed.

 Signature verification